Afnan-Yousef/first-folder/README.md

 # first-folder
-hi all, i made this change to check the edit optin first trail
+hi all, i made this change to check the edit option first trail update this